 Siobhan Burke is a dance critic for The New York Times and a contributing writer for Dance Magazine, where she was an editor from 2008 to 2013.
-She has written on dance and performance for Open Space, Artforum, The Brooklyn Rail, The Performance Club, Hyperallergic, Art in America, Pointe Magazine, The Village Voice, and other publications.
+She has written for Open Space, Artforum, The Brooklyn Rail, The Performance Club, Hyperallergic, Art in America, Pointe Magazine, The Village Voice, and other publications.
 She is the recipient of a 2018 Creative Capital / Warhol Foundation Arts Writers Grant.

 Siobhan’s writing is informed by her background as a dancer.
 Originally from Northampton, MA, she grew up studying Irish dance in Hartford, CT, and Tralee, County Kerry, Ireland.
 She shifted her focus to contemporary dance as a student at Barnard College, where she received a B.A. in American Studies with a Dance minor in 2008.
 Between 2005 and 2014 she danced with the North American touring company of Riverdance and with artists including Darrah Carr, RoseAnne Spradlin, Jillian Sweeney, Rebecca Warner, and Narcissister.
 In 2017 she appeared in the work of Yvonne Rainer as part of David Michalek’s film installation Slow Dancing/Trio A.

 Since 2013 Burke has been an adjunct lecturer at Barnard, where she teaches Dance Criticism and Dance in New York City.
 She has been a guest speaker in classes at Princeton University, Hofstra University, New York University, University of Virginia, Columbia University's Teachers College, and St. Johnsbury Academy.
 She was a 2013 USC Annenberg/Getty Arts Journalism Fellow and is currently the writer in residence for Jean Butler’s Our Steps / Our Stories: An Irish Dance Legacy.